 It’s also important to remember that academic sources shouldn’t be only limited to books.
-A well-rounded personal statement discusses specific theories, touches on lectures you have attended or essays you have read to gain a better understanding of specific academic points rather than a general discussion.
+A well-rounded personal statement discusses specific theories, touches on lectures you have attended or essays and articles you have read to gain a better understanding of specific academic points rather than a general discussion.
 One of the biggest pitfalls students fall into when drafting Oxbridge personal statements is getting stuck waffling about general points around a subject of interest.
 To avoid getting stuck in general chatter, try to use only specific examples in your personal statement.

 For Medicine, work experience is integral not only to the application process but will help build a strong personal statement.
 When applying to a vocational subject such as Medicine, where possible you should always ensure you are able to reference at least one work experience placement held.
 If you don’t have any work experience and your personal statement is due, make sure to arrange some and refer to this in the future tense in your personal statement when talking about your upcoming placement.

 You can, however, talk about how other subjects provide further insight into the course or subject you’d like to study.
 For example, students who have taken Classics that intend to study English Literature at university can talk about translating texts, such as the Aeneid, and how this helped gain a greater understanding of classical influence in modern English Literature.
 As with the whole statement, the more specific you can make this, the better.

 This is an easy one.
 Your personal statement should be at most, 4,000 characters or 47 lines, whichever you meet first.
 Although it can be shorter, we strongly recommend taking full advantage of the available space.
 Ideally, you want your first draft to be much longer so you can cut down and edit your personal statement to be shorter, rather than using general waffle or struggling to fill the space.

 If you find you are struggling to reach 4,000 characters or 47 lines, you probably need to revisit the body of your personal statement and discuss more subject-specific content.
 You may, alternatively, need to go back to the research and reading phase of writing.

 The final version of your personal statement will be submitted in a digital form with no formatting options, so there is no need to worry about formatting.
 That means you won’t have to decide what font or colour to use and there is no need for styles such as bold or italics.
 If you do include these, they won’t appear in the submitted version.

 Your school should already have discussed best practice for writing your personal statement but as a reminder – do not write your statement draft in the real form!
-As with any content that is going to be submitted digitally, you should write it in a word document first (Microsoft Office, Google Docs, OpenOffice) where you can save a copy locally to your computer (and back-up regularly).
+As with any content that is going to be submitted digitally, you should write it in a word document first (Microsoft Office, Google Docs, Pages, etc) where you can save a copy locally to your computer (and back-up regularly).
 This way, you can avoid the devastating loss of your best statement draft due to an accidental refresh or the internet dropping out.

-There is no set-in-stone rule for the number of paragraphs but generally, a well-structured personal statement will be broken up into five or six paragraphs and be easy to read.
-The paragraphs you should include are; the introduction, two to three course/subject-specific main paragraphs, a penultimate paragraph detailing your extracurricular activities, and then a final summary paragraph.
+A frequently-successful structure follows this pattern: an introduction, two to three course/subject-specific main paragraphs, a penultimate paragraph detailing your extracurricular activities, and then a final summary paragraph.
 The final two paragraphs are sometimes pushed together to form one.